LBRE Black Advisory Committee

 Welcome to the Stanford LBRE Black Advisory Committee!

-The Stanford LBRE Black Advisory Committee (“LBRE BAC”) is comprised of committed African American employees of the Land Buildings and Real Estate Department and their allies at Stanford University.
-Given the present climate of race relations in America, the BAC felt that it was vital to become better diversity, equity, and inclusion ("DEI") advocates.
+The Stanford LBRE Black Advisory Committee (“BAC”) is comprised of committed employees of the Land Buildings and Real Estate Department at Stanford University.
+Given the present climate of race relations in America, the BAC felt that it was vital to become better advocates of a culture that respects and engages with people of all identities, and provides broad access to the opportunities and benefits of Stanford to everyone.

 Vision

-An ongoing effort to improve the education, mentorship, training, hiring, contracting, promotion, and overall leveling of the playing field for Black employees in LBRE.
+An ongoing effort to improve the education, mentorship, training, hiring, contracting, promotion, and overall leveling of the playing field for employees in LBRE.
 As caretakers of the legacy, to assist in the development and implementation of measured accountability within LBRE and University leadership to demonstrate metrics to benchmark progress.

 28 Black Female Firsts: An extraordinary woman for each day of Black History Month.